Why Medical Device Growth Breaks Down and How Upstream Marketing Fixes It

 This may include:

-- clinical education and training programs
+• Clinical education and training programs

-- reimbursement guidance and economic justification
+• Reimbursement guidance and economic justification

-- strength and responsiveness of field support teams
+• Strength and responsiveness of field support teams

-- service models that ensure uptime and continuity
+• Service models that ensure uptime and continuity

-- data, analytics, or workflow optimization capabilities
+• Data, analytics, or workflow optimization capabilities

-Organizations that integrate these components into a coherent offering create a more complete value proposition, making it easier for stakeholders to justify adoption.
+These elements contribute to both differentiation and confidence.
+Organizations that integrate these components into a coherent offering create a more complete value proposition for medical device commercialization, making it easier for stakeholders to justify adoption.

 Ultimately, value is not just what the device does.
 It is how the entire solution performs in the context of real-world use.

-Portfolio Strategy and Platform Signalling
+Portfolio Strategy and Medical Device Platform Signaling

 Medical device companies rarely compete with a single product.
 Customers evaluate individual devices within the context of a broader portfolio and long-term strategic direction.